 2.)
 Use a Towel to Clean Between Bathing

 You shower regularly, but sometimes you get sweaty and gross between showers.
-You can clean yourself below the belt without stripping or taking an additional shower.
+You can clean yourself below the waist without stripping or taking an additional shower.
 Simply use a towel for a small dose of cleanliness.
 Better yet, use a Crop Mop™ ball wipes.